Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 ### Government Funded Training

-I love this topic because everywhere I go I am bombarded with advertising for government funded training, as if learning one more programming language was going to find me a job (it won't).
+I love this topic because everywhere I go I am bombarded with advertising for government funded training, as if learning one more programming language or tool was going to find me a job (it won't).
 If you're unemployed you have access to training paid for by the government, pretty much wherever you are.

 > there are WAY too many people living off giving courses on shit you could learn by actually doing something useful